 Brennan Breed, Assistant Professor of Old Testament, taught a class at the Church of the Epiphany on the topic of Justice in the Book of Micah on February 8.
-He is also teaching a class on Justice in the Old Testament at Epiphany on March 9.
-Brennan submitted an essay, “Reception of the Psalms: The Example of Psalm 91,” for the Oxford Handbook of the Psalms, edited by Bill Brown, to be published in late March.
+He also taught a class on Justice in the Old Testament at Epiphany on March 9.
+Brennan submitted an essay, “Reception of the Psalms: The Example of Psalm 91,” for the Oxford Handbook of the Psalms, edited by Bill Brown, which was published in March.
 In May, Brennan’s first monograph, Nomadic Text: A Theory of Biblical Reception History will be available from Indiana University Press.

 William Brown, William Marcellus McPheeters Professor of Old Testament, published Wisdom’s Wonder: Character, Creation, and Crisis in the Bible’s Wisdom Literature (Wm.
 B. Eerdmans).
-Another book, The Oxford Handbook of the Psalms (Oxford University Press) will come out in late March.
+He also edited The Oxford Handbook of the Psalms (New York / Oxford: Oxford University Press, 2014) which was published in March.
+Over 40 contributions are featured, including essays from Kim Long, Brennan Breed, and Michael Morgan.
 Bill gave two lectures at First Presbyterian Church in Americus, Georgia, on January 21-22.
 He was the theologian in residence at the University of Kansas, sponsored by the Ecumenical Campus Ministry, February 15-18, giving four lectures and leading worship.

 Anna Carter Florence, Peter Marshall Associate Professor of Preaching, preached for chapel service at McAfee School of Theology in Atlanta.
-In April, she will preach, lecture and lead a workshop for the Festival of Preaching Northwest in Seattle.
+In April, she preached, lectured and led a workshop for the Festival of Preaching Northwest in Seattle.
 In May, Anna will preach and lecture at the Festival of Homiletics in Minneapolis.

 Israel Galindo, Associate Dean of Lifelong Learning, published “Ten Leadership Quotes from Edwin Friedman,” in Perspectives on Congregational Leadership blog.
 During January, he gave guest lectures in the Integrations course.
 For S3: Sabbath, Study, and Service, Center for Lifelong Learning he spoke in February on “How Professionals Learn and Experts Work (or “What is the difference between a hack and a professional?”),” “Peer Learning for the Journey (or Where do we go from here?),” and “Educational Approaches for Lifelong Learning.”
 He published “Deaning from the Right Side of the Brain,” in the Wabash Center for Teaching and Learning Theological and Religion's blog for Theological School Deans.
 In the Perspectives on Congregational Leadership blog Israel published “Don't do these 10 things when dealing with reactivity,” “Six responses of well-differentiated leaders,” “The Fascinating Power of Homeostasis,” and “Fixing the Right Thing.”
 In March, Israel spoke at Groveton Baptist Church, Alexandria, VA on “Expanding Your Teaching Repertoire,”and Good Shepherd Baptist Church, Petersburg, VA on “Expanding Your Teaching Repertoire,” “Teaching to the Spiritual Brain,” and “Dialogical Learning Lab.”
 He published “20 Ways for Deans to Say No,” in the Blog for Theological School Deans, Wabash Center for Teaching and Learning in Theology and Religion, and “Visible Learning and the Science of How We Learn,” John Hattie and Gregory Yates.
 New York: Routledge, 2014, reviewed in The Journal of Teaching Theology & Religion.
 He will participate in the Advisory Committee Meeting, Wabash Center for Teaching and Learning.
 Israel will speak on “Introduction to Spiritual Direction,” for MacAfee School of Theology, and participate in the Consultation with Healthy Congregations, Inc., Columbus, OH.

-Steve Hayner, President, is preaching for the ordination of Yeonkwon Jeong at the Korean Community Presbyterian Church on March 9.
-On March 16, he will preach at the First Presbyterian Church, Spartanburg, SC, teach adult Sunday School, and give a Reformed Theology Seminar in the evening.
-On March 18, Steve will lead the Vesper Service at the Lenbrook Retirement Community.
-On March 20, he will speak at the presidents’ lunch for the Association of Presbyterian Colleges and Universities.
+Steve Hayner, President, preached for the ordination of Yeonkwon Jeong at the Korean Community Presbyterian Church on March 9.
+On March 16, he preached at the First Presbyterian Church, Spartanburg, SC, taught adult Sunday School, and gave a Reformed Theology Seminar in the evening.
+On March 18, Steve led the Vesper Service at the Lenbrook Retirement Community.
+On March 20, he spoke at the presidents’ lunch for the Association of Presbyterian Colleges and Universities.

 Elizabeth Johnson, J. Davison Philips Professor of New Testament, did a webinar for the Presbyterian Outlook on February 11, “Preaching the Lectionary Texts in Lent.”
-Feasting on the Gospels, vol. 3 Mark will be on bookstore shelves in June.
+Feasting on the Gospels, vol. 3 Mark will be released in June.

 Stan Saunders, Associate Professor of New Testament, began a five-week series in March on “Creation, Temple, and the Body of Christ” at St. Luke’s Episcopal Church in Atlanta.
-He will preach and deliver the Davidson Lectures at Oakridge Presbyterian Church in Oakridge, Tennessee.
+He preached and delivered the Davidson Lectures at Oakridge Presbyterian Church in Oakridge, Tennessee.
 Stan will be on sabbatical during the Spring and Summer 2014 to work on a book, “A Dwelling Place for God,” which explores the place of creation in Biblical models of redemption.